Grumlebob/BlazorAutoAppTemplate/HullImages.md

 Blazor UI
 - Route: `/hull-images`.
-- Upload toggle: "NOT CHUNKED" or "CHUNKED" modes via switch.
+- Upload toggle: "SIMPLE ONE SHOT" or "TUS" via switch.
 - Progress bar: Shows bytes and percentage in both modes.
 - Chunked controls: Pause/Resume UI (Resume requires reselecting the same file; session id is stored in `sessionStorage`).
 - Thumbnails: You can link to `/api/hull-images/{id}/thumbnail/256` or `/thumbnail/512` for previews.